How To Measure Customer Experience

 November 13, 2020

 Having got to grips with the subject of what is customer experience and why it’s important, its key touchpoints and what a great customer experience looks like in the first part of our exploration into this topic, we will now investigate how to measure customer experience.
-This is important, because even though we appreciate that many of you will be keen to get started with improving your own customer experience, you need to get some measurements in place for evaluating it first, otherwise it will be difficult for you to know whether or not you have improved it further down the line.
+This is important, because even though we appreciate that many of you will be keen to get started with improving your own customer experience management (CXM), you need to get some measurements in place for evaluating it first, otherwise it will be difficult for you to know whether or not you have improved it further down the line.

 At the most basic level the informal feedback you receive directly from your customers will give you some idea about their satisfaction levels and therefore how effective the customer experience is that you’re delivering for them.
 But for any company that is larger than just a handful of people, collecting feedback in this way quickly becomes hard to control and formalise.